^

 Treatment of hypertension

-Hypertension in the initial stage, when blood pressure indicators do not often exceed the norm, can be treated with non-medicament means.
-The first method is to control body weight and observe a low-carb and lean diet.
-Diet in hypertension also involves limiting the intake of salty foods, the control of the use of liquid - no more than 1.5 liters per day.
-Also effective is psychotherapy, autogenic training, which removes the level of general anxiety and tension.
-These methods are effective for the first stage of hypertension, although they can be used as auxiliary and additional elements to the main therapy of the II and III stage of hypertension.
+Hypertension in the initial stage, when blood pressure indicators do not often exceed the norm, can be treated with non-drug means.
+The first method is to control body weight and follow a low-carbohydrate and fat-free diet.
+A diet for hypertension also involves limiting the intake of salty foods, controlling fluid intake - no more than 1.5 liters per day.
+Psychotherapy, autogenic training, which relieve the level of general anxiety and tension, are also effective.
+These methods are effective for stage I hypertension, although they can be used as auxiliary and additional elements to the main therapy of stage II and III hypertension.

-Pharmacological means, which involves the treatment of hypertension, are prescribed according to the "stepwise" principle.
-They are used consistently, directing to various organs and systems, until the blood pressure is completely stabilized.
+Pharmacological agents that involve the treatment of hypertension are prescribed according to the "step" principle.
+They are used sequentially, targeting various organs and systems, until the arterial pressure is completely stabilized.

-Hypertension in the first stage involves the use of diuretics (diuretics), beta-adrenoblockers, adrenergic receptor blockers for the management of tachycardia.
-The dose of anaprilin is calculated on the basis of anamnesis, weight and condition of the patient, as a rule, it is 80 milligrams per day.
-If the arterial pressure is normalized after two or three days, the dose of anaprilin is reduced, and the administration is often given every other day.
-As a diuretic, hypothiazide is effective, which is prescribed 25 mg once, alternating after one or two days, in order not to weaken the heart muscle.
-If hypertension begins to recede, a diuretic can be administered once a week.
-It is not uncommon for diuretics and beta-blockers to be used in connection with possible side effects (diabetes, gout or asthma), in such situations, the reception of antispasmodics is indicated.
-During the entire course of treatment, you need to monitor the blood pressure level three times a day.
+Stage I hypertension involves the use of diuretics (water pills), beta-blockers, and adrenergic receptor blockers to stop tachycardia.
+The dose of anaprilin is calculated based on the patient's medical history, weight, and condition, and is usually 80 milligrams per day.
+If blood pressure returns to normal in two or three days, the dose of anaprilin is reduced, and it is often prescribed to be taken every other day.
+Hypothiazide is effective as a diuretic, and is prescribed at 25 mg once, alternating the dose every other day or two, so as not to weaken the heart muscle.
+If hypertension begins to subside, the diuretic can be prescribed once a week.
+There are frequent cases when diuretics and beta-blockers cannot be used due to possible side effects (diabetes, gout, or asthma), and in such situations, antispasmodics are indicated.
+During the entire course of treatment, it is necessary to monitor blood pressure levels three times a day.

-Stage II hypertension is supervised by complex therapy, including both beta-blockers and diuretics, and antispasmodics, ACE inhibitors (angiotensin-converting enzyme inhibitors), and potassium preparations.
-Of the b-blockers, atenolol, lokren, vetchin are effective, which are able to control the rapid heart rate, reduce the vascular resistance at the periphery.
-Also, these drugs are effective in diagnosed bradycardia, when the heart rate is reduced.
-Angiotensin-converting enzyme inhibitors can neutralize the increased production of renin, which increases blood pressure.
-These are spirapril, ethanolol, methiopril, hood, and other drugs of this group.
-These funds activate the left heart ventricle, reducing hypertrophy, dilate the coronary vessels, thereby contributing to the normalization of peripheral blood flow.
-Calcium antagonists are designed to block calcium channels in the vascular walls, increasing their lumen.
-This is Corinfar, Amlodipine, Felodipine and other substances in this category of drugs.
-Calcium antagonists should be prescribed only by a therapist or cardiologist, since all these drugs can provoke swelling, dizziness and verbal pain.
-The complex of medicines is selected taking into account all possible side risks and contraindications.
-It should also be noted that long-term use of diuretics can cause a decrease in the level of potassium in the body (hypokalemia), so diuretics should be taken with panangin or asparcum.
-Diabetics, hypothiazide is not prescribed, it is replaced with veroshpiron.
+Stage II hypertension is treated with complex therapy, including beta-blockers, diuretics, antispasmodics, ACE inhibitors (angiotensin-converting enzyme inhibitors) and potassium preparations.
+Of the b-blockers, atenolol, lokren, and visken are effective; they can control rapid heartbeat and reduce vascular resistance in the periphery.
+These drugs are also effective in diagnosed bradycardia, when the heart rate is reduced.
+Angiotensin-converting enzyme inhibitors can neutralize increased production of renin, which increases blood pressure.
+These are spirapril, etanolol, metiopril, capoten and other drugs in this group.
+These drugs activate the left ventricle, reducing hypertrophy, dilate the coronary vessels, thereby promoting normalization of peripheral blood flow.
+Calcium antagonists are designed to block calcium ducts in the vascular walls, increasing their lumen.
+These are corinfar, amlodipine, felodipine and other drugs in this category of drugs.
+Calcium antagonists should only be prescribed by a therapist or cardiologist, since all these drugs can cause swelling, dizziness and verbal pain.
+A set of drugs is selected taking into account all possible side risks and contraindications.
+It should also be taken into account that long-term use of diuretics can cause a decrease in the level of potassium in the body (hypokalemia), so diuretics should be taken together with panangin or asparkam.
+Hypothiazide is not prescribed to diabetics; it is replaced with veroshpiron.

-Hypertension III stage - a severe form of the disease, which is characterized by resistance to traditional drugs.
+Stage III hypertension is a severe form of the disease, which is characterized by the body's resistance to traditional drugs.
 Therefore, treatment should be carefully selected taking into account all the individual characteristics of the patient.
-The therapeutic complex includes diuretics, most commonly potassium-sparing, such as amiloride or spironolactone, in addition, the use of peripheral vasodilators is shown.
-The pharmaceutical industry today produces a variety of combined effective drugs such as adelphan, brineridine, triresite.
-These drugs act on those patients whose body is either accustomed to monotherapy and stopped responding to it, or has significant contraindications to the use of standard treatment used for hypertension I and II stages.
+The therapeutic complex includes diuretics, most often potassium-sparing, such as amiloride or spironolactone, in addition, the use of peripheral vasodilators is indicated.
+The pharmaceutical industry today produces many combined effective drugs such as adelfan, brinerdin, triresit.
+These drugs act on those patients whose body has either become accustomed to monotherapy and has stopped responding to it, or has significant contraindications to the use of standard treatment used for hypertension stages I and II.

-Hypertension III severity is also controlled by vasodilators, such as phenygidine or corinfar, which is prescribed three times a day for 10 milligrams.
-Increasingly, vasodilators began to be replaced by alpha-adrenergic blockers - pratziol, fentalomine.
-Also, a combined agent combining the properties of alpha and beta-blockers - trandate (labetalol hydrochloride) can also be effective.
-This drug in combination with a diuretic is able to replace three or even four other less effective drugs.
-From the ACEI, captopril is indicated, which improves peripheral circulation and controls the level of renin.
-Captopril is taken three to four times a day, combining with a diuretic, which allows you to reduce blood pressure to the norm after a week.
+Stage III hypertension is also treated with vasodilators, such as phenigidine or corinfar, which is prescribed three times a day, 10 milligrams.
+Increasingly, vasodilators are being replaced by alpha-blockers - pratsiol, fentalomine.
+A combination drug that combines the properties of alpha and beta blockers - trandate (labetalol hydrochloride) can also be effective.
+This drug, in combination with a diuretic, can replace three or even four other less effective drugs.
+Of the ACE inhibitors, captopril is indicated, which improves peripheral circulation and controls renin levels.
+Captopril is taken three to four times a day, combined with a diuretic, which allows you to achieve a decrease in blood pressure to normal after just a week.

-Hypertension I and II degree is treated at home and does not require hospitalization.
-In rare cases, inpatient treatment is possible, in order to conduct analytical surveys and monitor health status.
-Hypertension, taking place in severe forms, is treated only in the hospital, in the cardiology department, the length of stay depends on the condition of the blood pressure and the performance of organs and systems of the body.
+Stage I and II hypertension is treated at home and does not require hospitalization.
+In rare cases, inpatient treatment is possible in order to conduct analytical examinations and monitor the health condition.
+Hypertension, occurring in severe forms, is treated only in a hospital, in the cardiology department, the length of stay depends on the state of blood pressure and the performance of organs and systems of the body.

 How is hypertension prevented?

-Hypertension, if it has already developed, unfortunately, remains with the person forever.
-Prevention in this sense refers only to the prevention of crisis situations through regular intake of prescribed medications, daily monitoring of blood pressure, physical activity and weight loss.
+Hypertension, if it has already developed, unfortunately, stays with a person forever.
+Prevention in this sense concerns only the prevention of crisis situations by regularly taking prescribed medications, daily monitoring of blood pressure, feasible physical activity and weight loss.

-However, if in a family history a person has relatives with hypertension, but the disease has not yet manifested, precautionary measures can be taken.
-The rules are quite simple - keeping a healthy lifestyle and motor activity, because one of the reasons that provoke hypertension is hypodynamia.
-Hypertension is also prevented by a normal diet, where cholesterol and salty foods are minimized.
+However, if a person has relatives with hypertension in their family history, but the disease has not yet manifested itself, preventive measures can be taken.
+The rules are quite simple - maintaining a healthy lifestyle and physical activity, because one of the causes that provoke hypertension is physical inactivity.
+Hypertension is also prevented by a normal diet, where cholesterol and salty foods are reduced to a minimum.

-Hypertension is also a bad habit, so if a person does not want to join the ranks of hypertensive patients, he should stop smoking and limit the use of alcoholic beverages.
-In addition, a positive mood and mood help to cope with any disease, and hypertension "likes" pessimists.
-The recipe is simple - enjoy life, stay calm and take care of your nerves, then your heart and blood vessels will work "like a clock," and pressure will be, according to a well-known saying "like an astronaut."
+Hypertension is also bad habits, so if a person does not want to join the ranks of hypertensive patients, he needs to give up smoking and limit alcohol consumption.
+In addition, a positive mood and attitude help to cope with any disease, and hypertension "loves" pessimists.
+The recipe is simple - enjoy life, stay calm and take care of your nerves, then your heart and blood vessels will work "like a clock", and your blood pressure will be, according to the well-known saying, "like an astronaut's."